Global Destination Reviews: New Zealand Part I

 - Best time to travel: They’ve got an endless supply of seasonal activities, so all year round!

 Celebrating what lies beneath the surface is Rotorua’s speciality.
 New Zealand sits firmly on the Pacific Ring of Fire, so naturally it’s a melting pot of attractions!
 It’s got spouting geysers, bubbling mud pools and tonnes of thermal hot springs to relax in.
 Although, the aroma is rather fresh - the oozing mud pools set off a permanent stench of rotten eggs (pheewwwy).
-There’s more adrenalin pumping activities out here too, they’ve got luging, zorbing and jet boating.
+There’s more adrenaline pumping activities out here too, from luging and zorbing to jet boating.

-Matamata is an absolute must see for those in search of Middle Earth!
-Hobbiton is the most popular tourist attraction in all the land, with 350, 000+ visiting every year.
+Matamata is an absolute must-see for those in search of Middle Earth!
+Hobbiton is the most popular tourist attraction in all the land, with over 350, 000 people visiting every year.
 Peter Jackson famously came upon Hobbiton himself during an aerial search for the set.
 Stop here to calm your inner Lord Of The Rings (LOTR) fandom and pop into Bag End (Bilbo's crib) as you wander through the heart of The Shire.

-Powderhounds pay attention!
-Grab at the opportunity to ski down the side of the second largest volcano in all the land, Mt Ruapehu.
+Powderhounds, pay attention!
+Grab the opportunity to ski down the side of the second largest volcano in all the land, Mt Ruapehu.
 Mt Tongariro also offers the chance to ski down the slopes or hike up the craters (depending on the season).
 The Tongariro Alpine Crossing is a hike for all you LOTR fans!
 It’ll take you all day, but as you walk through volcanic terrain, high mountain peaks and sulfur lakes - you’ll be taken back to Middle Earth again.
-Taupo is a top destination for sky diving too, with the beautiful Lake Taupo as the backdrop as you plunge back to Earth.
+Taupo is a top destination for skydiving too, with beautiful Lake Taupo as the backdrop as you plunge back to Earth.

 Way back when it replaced Auckland, it became the southernmost capital and the 'coolest little capital in the world'.
-You can easily taste your way around the city because its got more bars and restaurants per capita than NYC.
+You can easily taste your way around the city because it's got more bars and restaurants per capita than NYC.
 Visit the home of hipsters on Cuba Street - a slice of bohemian heaven with some of the best coffee in town.
-Take a quick trip up the Mount Victoria Lookout to get your city bearings from above and Insta worthy views.
-Stick around, grab some fish & chips to watch as the sun sets and the city lights brighten the night sky.
+Take a quick trip up the Mount Victoria Lookout to get your city bearings from above and some Insta-worthy views.
+Stick around, grab some fish & chips and watch as the sun sets and the city lights brighten up the night sky.
 If it’s the season - catch a game of Rugby at Westpac Stadium to watch the All Blacks' famous haka!